MuchoLucho/mender-docs/09.Add-ons/20.Monitor/20.Monitoring-subsystems/docs.md

 Please note that the `-f` flag above is essential, the command that you pass via the `@` extension, must not exit.

-#### Docker events
+##### Docker events

-The Log Subsystem is a base for so-called _pseudo subsystems_.
+The log subsystem is a base for so-called _pseudo subsystems_.
 One of them is the `dockerevents` subsystem, which you can use to monitor any events as reported by `docker events` command.

 For instance, to monitor for `kill` event on a container named `scanner` you need to create a check with `mender-monitorctl` command and enable it in the following way:

 ```bash
 sudo mender-monitorctl create dockerevents scanner_kill scanner kill 16